AlterMannomann/sosl/README.md

 # UNDER CONSTRUCTION
 Current state: beta version of CMD and shell server.
 Basically working with a bunch of files and defined executors.
 Path format is important depending on the system SOSL is running.
 For Windows \ notation is mandatory, for bash /.
 Shell version tested with git bash on Windows.

+Stopped working on Powershell, not stable enough, problems with pipe to sqlplus and environment not inherited correctly using Powershell 5.1.

 **Important note:** SQL Developer in versions 23.x is not at all stable.
 It doesn't recognize database changes and delivers wrong result until restarted.
 SQL Plus is still reliable.

 # SOSL - Simple Oracle Script Loader